joffreyBerrier/vue-spreadsheet/README.md

-  :new-data                       | Object     | That contains the type of data when you have empty cell in a row v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-select-change        | Function   | When the **select change** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-tbody**
+  :new-data                       | Object     | That contains the type of data when you have empty cell in a row v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-select-change        | Function   | When the **select change** v-on:tbody-nav-backspace        | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead** v-on:tbody-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-tbody**